OpenSettings/open-settings/README.md

 ✅ **Centralized Configuration Management** – Manage settings across multiple services.
 ✅ **Provider-Consumer Model** – Define settings on a provider and sync them with consumers.
-✅ **Database-Backed Storage** – Choose your storage and customize it on your own.
-For instance, SQL Server, PostgreSQL, InMemory etc.
+✅ **Database-Backed Storage** – Choose your storage and customize it on your own (e.g. SQL Server, PostgreSQL, InMemory etc.)
 ✅ **Built-in SPA** – Comes with a **UI dashboard** for managing settings easily.
 ✅ **Easy Integration** – Works seamlessly with **.NET**.